JuanELG/Tiny-Tactics-Arena/DEVLOG.md

 * **AI Leverage:**

   * ChatGPT helped resolve questions and deep research on DOTS in 3 hours (vs. ~8 hours of searching through documents and videos).
-  * ChatGPT helped refactor and understand multiplayer scripts in 10 hours. (vs. ~48 hours of understanding and manual coding)
+  * ChatGPT helped refactor and understand multiplayer scripts in 10 hours. (vs. ~48 hours of understanding and manual coding / LOC saved ~3500 lines of code)
   * ChatGPT helped find better design solutions to apply to the project code in 3 hours. (vs. ~12 researching the application of design and architecture patterns for DOTS in documentation)
+  * ChatGPT helped with bug fixing in the scripts created for the new features in ~4 hours. (vs. ~12 manually fixing each of the bugs found / LOC saved ~400 lines of code)
+  * ChatGPT helped with the implementation of new tactical arena features in code in 12 hours. (vs ~24 manual implementation of new features / LOC saved ~1500 lines of code)
 ---

 ## 5. Optimization and Performance Evidence